GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 * Updated OpenRuntime \ OpenCanopy \ OpenHfsPlus drivers
 * Organized SSDT into a more mainstream configuration, added SSDT-EC-USBX, updated SSDT-PLUG, removed SSDT-PM and merge into SSDT-PLUG

 *OC 0.7.7's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
-Support macOS 12.2 and can be updated in Software Update after the official version is released.*
+Support macOS 12.2 and can be updated in Software Update.*

 <details><summary>2021 History changes</summary>